sonata-nfv/son-emu/README.md

 More details about the the emulator's architecture and concepts can be found in the following publication(s):

-* Peuster, Manuel, Holger Karl, and Steven van Rossem. ["MeDICINE: Rapid Prototyping of Production-Ready Network Services in Multi-PoP Environments."](http://arxiv.org/abs/1606.05995) pre-print arXiv:1606.05995 (2016).
+* Manuel Peuster, Holger Karl, and Steven van Rossem. ["MeDICINE: Rapid Prototyping of Production-Ready Network Services in Multi-PoP Environments."](http://arxiv.org/abs/1606.05995) pre-print arXiv:1606.05995 (2016).

 A short demo that showcases son-emu together with its dummy gatekeeper is available [here](https://youtu.be/BgWDp5CM0io).